Graham · Kintail

 - Can I bring my dog up Biod an Fhithich?

-- Is there mobile signal on Biod an Fhithich?
+- What's mobile reception like on Biod an Fhithich?

 - Poor.
 Remote Mam Ratagan / Glenelg area; weak on most networks.